ironeternal/ironeternal.github.io/earthkin/index.md

 <img src="https://64.media.tumblr.com/bfc312353807c690d0eaef5326118cc2/b1644eb2e0d30887-3f/s1280x1920/7fc1232bf7bbf37755cb896b4ae243450a748fb1.jpg" width="400"/>

-- A kin will die if its fails a death save.
+- A folk will die if its fails a death save.
 It must make a death (Will) save every turn it has negative hit points and does not receive medical attention.
-The DC for all death related checks is equal to the magnitude of the kin's hit points.
-Sawbones + finesse check will stabilize a kin.
+The DC for all death related checks is equal to the magnitude of the folk's hit points.
+Sawbones + finesse check will stabilize a folk.
 - You gain experience when you do something noteworthy, bring back 100 GP in treasure, and a member of your fungather dies valiantly.
-To level a kin costs a number of experience equal to the kin's current level.
+To level a folk costs a number of experience equal to the folk's current level.
-- If your entire fungather dies then you lose all of your experience, equipment, and you start again with a fresh fungather.
+- If your entire fungather dies then you lose all of your experience, equipment, and you start again with a fresh fungather or you can play as a member of someone else's fungather.
-- If a fungather member dies you can try to convince someone to join the fungather, pay someone (100 gp), or find some other means.

 ## Quirks
 ## Fighter Quirk